blim28/Zhaohang_Yan_MiniDataAnalysis/Milestone_1.md

     latest)?

-- I’m interested in how to design the time period to provide more interesting results, therefore I want to look into it in the future.
+- I’m interested in how to design the time period to provide more interesting results, so I want to look into it in the future.
 - I think this question is well answered after summarising and graphing the data.

-3. What are the distribution of the most popular genres each year during *2015 - 2019*?
+3. What is the distribution of the most popular genres each year during *2015 - 2019*?

 - I would like to investigate the distribution of more genres (not just popular ones) and design a better way to graph the result.